ObsidianPresidium/ObsidianPresidium/README.md

 I'm a dude from 🇩🇰 who's dipping toes into scripting

-I like to code, and work out code :)
+I like to code :)

 <!---
 ObsidianPresidium/ObsidianPresidium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.